 Welcome to EZGyd.com.
-If you want to learn detailed “Graphic Design Basic”, then you are in the right place.
+If you want to learn detailed “Graphic Design Basics”, then you are in the right place.
 We will give you a step-by-step guide to using the different tools in Adobe Illustrator.
 Today, we are starting Adobe Illustrator.

 Graphic Design Basics for Beginners:

-So, the first question is that Photoshop is good but Illustrator isn’t that good, or illustrator is good and Photoshop isn’t that good.
+So, the first question is whether Photoshop is good but Illustrator isn’t that good, or Illustrator is good and Photoshop isn’t that good.

 Well, there is no comparison because Adobe is the organization that is making both software.

 So obviously Adobe will not raise a conflict in its inventions.
 So, keep in mind that these are different software.
 Adobe Photoshop has a totally different work of editing images.
 Adobe Illustrator has a different job of making vector illustrations.
-Illustrator is software that is designed for making icons, logos, and similar work or if you go to a higher level, you can design a lot of such similar graphics.
+Illustrator is software that is designed for making icons, logos, and similar work or if you go to a higher level, you can design a lot of similar graphics.
 This software has a big space If you learn this, the biggest benefit you get is that you can earn money.
 There are many websites like Upwork and Fiverr.
 So there are many more sites where you can earn money.
 For which you would have to learn first.

 This is the Adobe Illustrator interface.

 When you start Illustrator, take a new file.
 Now when you take a new file illustrator is going to ask you a few things like;

 - Create New